rafael-takahashi/object-projector/README.md

 # Object projector

-Simple algorithm that reads a .obj file and project it in an cartesian plane.
+A simple algorithm that reads a `.obj` file, extracts its 3D geometric data, and projects it onto a 2D Cartesian plane for visualization.

 ## Setup
 Firstly, install dependencies by running the following command: